Egg Mania: Eggstreme Madness

 Egg Mania: Eggstreme Madness, also known as Eggo Mania in PAL territories, is a puzzle video game released in 2002 by HotGen.
+It was released for PlayStation 2, Xbox, GameCube, and Game Boy Advance.

 Gameplay

 At the start of a level, crates begin falling from the sky.
 Each one has a picture of the block it contains on it.
-Stack these blocks and build a tower up to the hot-air-balloon to finish the level.
-However, it is not that simple; the water at the bottom of the level rises and if the water reaches a row with a hole in it, the row will be destroyed; if the player decides to take a shortcut, the water will rise faster.
-Also, several enemies randomly appear, some stealing your crates, and some dragging you into the water.
-There are also items in bubbles that give you a power-up or help to destroy an opponent's towers.
+The players have to stack these blocks and build a tower up to the hot-air-balloon to finish the level, but it is not that simple: the water at the bottom of the level rises and if the water reaches a row with a hole in it, the row will be destroyed; if the player decides to take a shortcut, the water will rise faster.
+Also, several enemies randomly appear, some stealing crates, and some dragging the player into the water.
+There are also items in bubbles that give the player a power-up or help to destroy an opponent's towers.

 Reception

-The game was met with positive to very mixed reception.
+The game was met with positive to mixed reception.
 GameRankings and Metacritic gave it a score of 73% and 75 out of 100 for the Game Boy Advance version; 68.33% and 64 out of 100 for the PlayStation 2 version; 66.18% and 64 out of 100 for the GameCube version; and 64.77% and 58 out of 100 for the Xbox version.